olgabot/olgabotvinnik.com/content/blog/python_commandline_interfaces.md

               help="Which letters to search for in the fasta file.
 Default is " "'{}'.".format(kvector.kmer.DNA))
 @click.option('--threads', default=-1,
-              help='Number of threads/processors to use for parallel processing' ' of a multithreaded job.
-Default is -1, which uses the ' 'maximum number of threads available, via the "joblib" ' 'module.')
+              help='Number of threads/processors to use for parallel '
+                   'processing of a multithreaded job.
+Default is -1, which ' 'uses the maximum number of threads available, via the ' '"joblib" module.')
 @click.version_option(version=kvector.__version__)
-def cli(bed, fasta, intersect, kmer_lengths, residues, threads):
+def cli(bed, fasta, intersect=None, kmer_lengths='4,5,6',
+        residues=kvector.kmer.DNA, threads=-1):
     """Counts k-mers in the bed intervals and writes a csv to stdout

     \b